slocka/use-query-params-state/doc/API_REFERENCE.md

 #### QueryParams
 Object following the shape defined in your schema representing the current state.
 The key is the name of your parameter and the value is the current value of the parameter.
 When one parameter does not currently exist in the query string, its value will be `undefined` or the default value you potentially provided when creating the schema.

-### QueryParamsSetter
+#### QueryParamsSetter
 Function to call when updating the state of your query parameters.
 Calling that function will update the current URL query string and will automatically re-render your components with the new query params state.

 The function has the following signature:

 #### Arguments
 - **newQueryParams (Partial<QueryParams>)**: Object with the query params key/value you want to update.
 - **isPartialUpdate? (boolean)**: Define if the update should be applied on top of the current query params state or not.
-Default to true
+Default to `true`.
-  - If true, the new query params will be applied on top of the current query params state (i.e: `const newState = { ...oldState, ...newQueryParams }`.
+  - If `true`, the new query params will be applied on top of the current query params state (i.e: `const newState = { ...oldState, ...newQueryParams }`.
-  - If false, the new query params will be applied on top of an empty object, (i.e: `const newState = { ...newQueryParams }`).
+  - If `false`, the new query params will be applied on top of an empty object, (i.e: `const newState = { ...newQueryParams }`).
 This can also be used to reset the state.

 ### Example